Romeo Tanghal: Career

 Romeo Tanghal was born and raised in the Philippines.
 A self–taught artist, he started doing comics illustrations after graduating high school.
 He briefly worked with various local publications before emigrating to the United States in 1976.
-His first published work in the U.S. was "If There Were No Batman...
+Tanghal's first published work in the U.S. was "If There Were No Batman...
 I Would Have to Invent Him" in Batman #284 (Feb.
 1977) for DC Comics.
 He then drew short stories for House of Mystery, House of Secrets, and Weird War Tales.
-He later became the inker on such features as Super Friends, "Scalphunter" in Weird Western Tales, and "Gravedigger" in Men of War.
+He later worked on such features as Super Friends, "Scalphunter" in Weird Western Tales, and "Gravedigger" in Men of War.
 In 1980, Tanghal became the inker of George Pérez's penciled artwork on The New Teen Titans.
 Tanghal drew two origin stories for DC's digest line during this time, a ten-page short story in DC Special Blue Ribbon Digest #5 (Nov.–Dec.
 1980) featuring Zatara and Zatanna and the origin of the Penguin in The Best of DC #10 (March 1981).
 Tanghal began working for Marvel Comics as well in 1986.
 He inked the comics adaptations of such films as Labyrinth, Elvira, Mistress of the Dark, and Willow.
 Tanghal did character design and storyboards for Sunbow Entertainment from 1985 to 1987.